 |

 Tip!
-Sheets will automatically organize all content in incrementing, sequential order based on their value in the 'id' column.
+Sheets automatically organize content in incrementing, sequential order based on the value in the 'id' column.
 Take this into consideration when numbering your collection headers so that they remain visually organized as the first item in their respective group.

 Option data

-Option data decorators can also be used as sheet column headings, and the information stored in those columns can be utilized in the same way as when option data is placed inline with the option in the survey code.
+Option data decorators can serve as sheet column headings, and the data stored in those columns is used similarly to option data inline in survey code.

 Tip!
 Remember to wrap square brackets with parentheses, for example '([WC])', if your spreadsheet has blanks in the column being referenced.